 An outcome of this report was a commitment of over £20m by a consortium of eight funding partners to create five UKCRC Public Health Research Centres of Excellence.
 The Centres were established to build academic capacity, increase infrastructure, and promote multi-disciplinary working in public health research in the UK.
-The Centres are bringing leading research experts together with practitioners, policy makers and wider stakeholders to tackle complex public health issues.
+The Centres are designed bringing leading research experts together with practitioners, policy makers and wider stakeholders to tackle complex public health issues.

 The five Centres were: